Braeriach: Snow patch

 The lingering snows of Braeriach are amongst the most persistent snow patches in Scotland and the whole British Isles.
 Sphinx is a remote patch of snow in Cairngorms National Park on Braeriach, which is historically known for its semi-permanent year-round longevity; the north-facing corrie of Garbh Coire Mor has entirely melted only in 1933, 1959, 1996, 2003, 2006, 2017, 2018, 2021, 2022, 2023, 2024 and 2025.
-The rate and occurrence of melting appears to be increasing and has melted completely in each of the last 5 years.
+The rate and occurrence of melting appears to be increasing, with the snow having melted completely in each of the last 5 years.
 Named for a nearby climbing route, it was first noted by members of the Scottish Mountaineering Club in the 1840s, and is thought by scientists to have fully melted in the 18th century, given the climatic and meteorological records.
 More generally, Garbh Choire Mor is Scotland's snowiest corrie, where snow typically persists into the summer months.
 Declining snow cover has persisted in the area since the winter of 1983-1984.